EdwardSchaefer/Neighborhood-Map/README.md

 		*Refactor geoCode10Addresses and geoCodeLoop and combine them into one function
 		*Fix a bug where geocoding functions would call the same 10 addresses

+	8/28/2017:
+		*Fix a bug where geocoding function was assigning the address 10 times because it was out of sync with the asynchronious callback function